What Treatments Are Available?

 Remember that you are not alone.
 There may be times when it is helpful to talk to others and learn from their experience.
 This may include: family, friends, support groups, professionals (GP, Psychologists, Counsellor) and HD support organisations.
 Links and Resources

 Huntington’s Disease Association of Ireland (HDAI) is a voluntary organisation which provides support, information and advocacy for individuals and families living with Huntington’s disease.
-HDAI also aims to raise awareness and understanding of HD with health and social care professionals.
+We also aims to raise awareness and understanding of Huntington's disease with health and social care professionals.

 - National Information & Support Service Helpline 1800 393939

 - Family Support Officer